auto scaling observability

 Monitoring vs Observability: Working together?

-This is compared to software system states that change daily and are unpredictable.
-Observability fits this purpose.
-The conditions that affect infrastructure health change infrequently, relatively easier to predict.
-We have several well-established practices to predict, such as capacity planning and the ability to remediate automatically (e.g., as auto-scaling in a Kubernetes environment.
-All of which can be used to tackle these types of known issues.
+We have several well-established practices to expect, such as capacity planning and the ability to remediate automatically (e.g., auto-scaling in a Kubernetes environment).
+All of these can be used to tackle these types of known issues.

 Monitoring and infrastructure problems